bcgov/queue-management/README.md

    }
   }

-- Digital Signage video needs to be manually placed in /var/www/html/static/videos
+- Digital Signage video (with the name of sbc.mp4) needs to be manually placed in /var/www/html/static/videos

 The openshift templates are used for build configs and deployment configs